 During the course you’ll spend 50% of your time involved in academic study and 50% in clinical practice, within a broad variety of healthcare settings.
 A clinical practice placement allows you to put theory into practice by working with a range of health professionals in clinical situations to develop the skills, knowledge and experience required to become a competent nurse.
 It can be difficult at first but practice learning is one of the most interesting and exciting aspects of learning to be a nurse.

 At LSBU, you’ll experience a variety of clinical settings such as NHS Acute Trusts, community placements, independent sector and voluntary sector organisations.

 Placements are spread over the three years:

-You will have three clinical placements of around eight weeks each and building on the experience gained from year one will begin to take on more responsibility, progressing your clinical reasoning skills and begin to look after one or two patients of your own under supervision.
+You will have five clinical placements that will build on the experience gained from year one and you will start to take on more responsibility, progressing your clinical reasoning skills.

 While you’re in the clinical placement we’ll ensure that our nursing students receive continuous support and guidance from a dedicated mentor and practice learning teams made up of lecturers and practitioners.